LiaScript/docs/README.md

 ### Classroom Experience

-We try to develop a simple classroom experience light without any centralized authority or server.
+We try to develop a simple classroom experience, light without any centralized authority or server.
-Therefor we currently apply distributed [Web3.0](https://en.wikipedia.org/wiki/Web3) technologies, which synchronize the state of a classroom accross multiple connected users/browsers.
+Therefor, we currently apply distributed [Web3.0](https://en.wikipedia.org/wiki/Web3) technologies, which synchronize the state of a classroom across multiple connected users/browsers.
-At the moment we can synchronize and visualize quizzes and surveys and display an annoym overview onto the results.
+At the moment, we can synchronize and visualize quizzes and surveys and display an anonymous overview onto the results.
 The basic idea is, if you join a room, you bring your data with you, if you leave the room then all of your data will be removed from the global state.
-Thus, nothing is stored nothing is logged and you have the control over your data.
+Thus, nothing is stored nothing is logged, and you have the control over your data.
 All associated servers run only as relays.

 #### I don't want Classrooms

                                --{{0}}--
-You can disable this feature also for your course, simply by adding the command `classroom: disable` or `classroom: false` to your main defintintion.
+You can also disable this feature for your course, simply by adding the command `classroom: disable` or `classroom: false` to your main definition.

 ``` markdown
 <!--